wildberries-ru/go-transport-generator/README.md

 for example @gtg metrics-additional-labels namespace, detail

-Support only strings and ints(int, int32. int64, etc).
-Pointers not allowed
+Support only strings, ints(int, int32. int64, etc) and pointers on them

 **http-server-header** Header string with placeholders